burrt/compsci-docs/_v1/java-notes.md

 ### More on final

-* If you have initialised a `final` variable, then you cannot change it to refer to a different object.
+* If you have initialized a `final` variable, then you cannot change it to refer to a different object.
 * `final` classes cannot be sub-classed
 * `final` methods cannot be overridden.
 * `final` methods can override.